-Stress testing is a method of determining the effect on the firm and GSGUK of various hypothetical stress scenarios.
-We use stress testing to examine risks of specific portfolios as well as the potential impact of significant risk exposures across GSGUK.
-We use a variety of stress testing techniques to calculate the potential loss from a wide range of market moves on GSGUK's portfolios, including sensitivity analysis, scenario analysis and firmwide stress tests.
+Stress testing is a method of determining the effect of various hypothetical stress scenarios on the firm and GSI and GSIB.
+We use stress testing to examine risks of specific portfolios as well as the potential impact of significant risk exposures across GSI and GSIB.
+We use a variety of stress testing techniques to calculate the potential loss from a wide range of market moves on our portfolios, including sensitivity analysis, scenario analysis and firmwide stress tests.

-For a detailed description of the firm's stress testing see "Risk Management and Risk Factors - Market Risk Management - Stress Testing," in Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the firm's June 2015 10-Q.
+For a detailed description of the firm's stress testing practices, see "Risk Management - Market Risk Management - Market Risk Management - Process - Stress Testing" in Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the firm's 2015 10-K.